of Polish Society for Human and Evolution Studies

 The Society’s fiscal year is the calendar year.

-- Any change to the statute and the dissolution of the Society requires a resolution of the General Assembly of its Members passed by the majority (2/3) of votes in the presence of at least ½ of the total number of Members.
+- Any changes to the statute and the dissolution of the Society require a resolution taken by the General Assembly of its Members passed by the majority of ⅔ of votes in the presence of at least 25% OR at least 40 members of the total number of members who hold the right to vote.

 - In case of passing the resolution of the Society’s dissolution, the General Assembly passes the resolution on property allocation and to attain this aim it summons the Liquidation Committee.
 The resolution on the allocation of the property is subject to the ratification of the registering authority.